Ben Kweller (album): One Minute Pop Song

 For the 9 weeks leading up to the release of the album Ben Kweller previously took footage of himself and made an internet mini-show called One Minute Pop Song.
 Each episode would usually run for 2–6 minutes.

 Topics of the videos were varied.
 Some of the topics were about a fan who sent in a cover version of a song, talking about laying down the tracks and playing all the instruments on the album, showing a tour of the studio, Ben Kweller rating himself on each instrument, telling a story about Neil Young, and talking about how he learned to play the drums from his father.

 Recording process

 On his MySpace website, Kweller described the making of the album as "very exciting, emotional and challenging."
 He explained that since he played all the instruments on the album it "was a big change for me and it produced something really intimate and special.
 It's such a different way of working but if you can pull it off it makes a very cool and unique sound."
 He also described a song on the album, "A bonus for me, and you, is I think I might have written my best song while I was in the studio.
 It's called 'Thirteen'.
 It's very personal and almost hard for me to listen to."

 "This Is War" off the album is featured in the 2011 film Diary of a Wimpy Kid: Rodrick Rules.

+Kweller recorded the album without his usual backing band, opting instead to play all the instruments himself—including guitars, bass, drums, piano, harmonica, and glockenspiel—alongside producer Gil Norton.